youngkd/sualbsp-2/README.md

-# sualbsp-2
+# Benders Decomposition of the SUALBSP-2

-Benders decomposition applied to a Assembly Line Balancing and Scheduling Problem
+Benders decomposition applied to the type-2 SetUp Assembly Line Balancing and Scheduling Problem (SUALBSP-2).